 This is an edible protective spray for sensitive fruits and vegetables.
-It is tasteless, low in calories and is obtained from the remains of food products such as pear stalks, fruit peels, seeds and much more.
+It is tasteless. low in calories and is obtained from the remains of food products such as pear stalks, fruit peels, seeds and much more.
 The main constituent of the edible coating are glycerol and phosphatides, which are involved in the formation of biomembranes in higher plants.
-Due to the molecular structure, the odourless and tasteless lipids are water-insoluble offer permanent protection
+Due to the molecular structure, the odourless and tasteless lipids are water-insoluble and offer permanent protection BE-Rural against moisture and gases.

 Cold pressed oil is a type of fresh juice squeezed from the seeds of particular plants, containing their natural nutrients.
 It is unrefined and rich in essential fatty acids, vitamins soluble in oil, lecithin, phytosterols and minerals valuable for people's health.
 The seeds are processed by using a technology for cold seed pressing which means that the oil is mechanically pressed on a low temperature.
 As a result of the essential fatty acids present in flax seed oil, the flax seed soap provides better skin care, regenerate and soothe.
+BE-Rural